vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/04_References_and_Index.md

 Biardeau, Madeleine

-1968 Some more considerations about textual criticism. in: Purāṇa X No. 2 (1968), 115–123.
+1968 Some more considerations about textual criticisṁin: Purāṇa X No. 2 (1968), 115–123.

 1970 The story of Arjuna Kārtavīrya without reconstructioṇin: Purāṇa XII No. 2 (1970), 286–303.